mglaezer/java-llm-toolkit/README.md

 - **Java Record-based Output Format**:
   - Uses Java bean definitions as LLM output instructions
-  - Generates format specifications from Java record structure
   - Leverages annotations to provide additional semantic context to LLMs
-  - Offers better accuracy compared to JSON Schema approach
+  - LLMs tend to produce better results with annotated Java beans used in output instructions compared to JSON Schema or examples approach
-  - Supports field-level output validation and repair

 ### JSON and YAML Processing